ApopheniaPays/dextassistant/README.md

 4.)
 Columns are sortable on both the Pool and Pair explorers buy clicking on the column headings.

 5.)
 In the Pair Explorer page, wallet addresses that have more than one transaction in the list are now color-coded to make it easier to spot scammy trades, where one address buys and sells just to generate activity.
 Next to these addresses, there is also now a "ƒ" button to filter the list to show all the transactions for just that address, and a "Z" button that takes you to the Zerion overview for that wallet.

+6.)
+DEXTools "Dark mode" is now supported, because I was too lazy to attempt any real work tonight.

+7.)
+Rather than rely on the various browser plugins' hinky auto-update mechanism, the script adds an unobtrusive "update available" link to the footer of the screen after a new version has been pushed to this repo, for convenient one-click upgrading.
+(Some extremely nerdy people will notice the script phones home to github on page load.
+This update check is why.)

 As this script makes cosmetic changes only, there's no harm you can do by poking around.
 Explore it.